 But there is definitely an increase in diagnosed cases of it especially in certain breeds of dog like the Golden Retriever.
 And it’s becoming more prevalent in younger dogs as well.

 According to The Merck Veterinary Manual:

 Canine malignant lymphoma is a progressive, fatal disease caused by the ‘malignant clonal expansion of lymphoid cells’.
-Although lymphoid cell neoplastic transformation is not restricted to specific anatomic compartments, lymphoma most commonly arises from organized lymphoid tissues including the bone marrow, thymus, lymph nodes, and spleen.
+Although cellular ‘neoplastic transformation’ is not restricted to specific anatomic compartments, lymphoma most commonly arises from organized lymphoid tissues including the bone marrow, thymus, lymph nodes, and spleen.

-In addition to these primary and secondary lymphoid organs, common extranodal sites include the skin, eye, CNS, testis, and bone.
 Lymphoma is reported to be the most common hematopoietic neoplasm in dogs, with an incidence reported to approach 0.1% in susceptible, older dogs.
+In addition to these primary and secondary lymphatic organs, common extranodal sites include the skin, eye, CNS, testis, and bone.

 Despite the prevalence of malignant lymphoma, its etiology remains poorly characterized.
 Hypothesized etiologies include retroviral infection, environmental contamination with phenoxyacetic acid herbicides, magnetic field exposure, chromosomal abnormalities, and immune dysfunction.